Anith-G/experience-manager-sites-optimizer.en/help/documentation/overview.md

 Welcome to the Sites Optimizer documentation.
 Here you will find information on how to use Sites Optimizer to optimize your AEM sites.

+## Site Optimizer basics

+Explore the AEM Sites Optimizer documentation to learn about key UI components, including the Home dashboard, Settings configurations, and the Opportunities list for optimization insights.

 <!-- CARDS

 * ./home.md